atvnbi/fintex/README.md

 # fintex
-Fintex - the all-in-one ecosystem for fintech service and products
+fintex - the all-in-one ecosystem for fintech service and products